samyuh/feup-fpro/README.md

-# To Do APP for FPRO
+# Game for FPRO

-Simple To Do App made in python, with module PyQT.
+Simple game made in python, with module PyGame.

 ### Prerequisites

-PyQT5 installed
+PyGame installed

     try one of the following commands under the cmd:
     ```